mmraff/npm-two-stage/README.md

 cases such as described previously.

-With **npm-two-stage** installed over a portable npm installation on a USB drive, for example, one simply uses `npm download` to collect the desired packages and all their dependencies into a folder on the USB drive.
+With **npm-two-stage** installed over a portable npm installation on a USB drive, for example, one simply uses
+<span style="display:inline-block;">`npm download`</span> to collect the
+desired packages and all their dependencies into a folder on the USB drive.
 Then the USB drive is taken to the target system which also has npm-two-stage installed, and one runs the offline install command line (see below).
 _Note that your npm installations modified by npm-two-stage will behave exactly the same as unmodified npm if you don't use the `--offline` option._